frederickf/presentable/README.md

 key | value
 --- | -----
 `index` | The value used by the presentation to identify slides.
 This value is also used in the URL.
-In some presentations this will be the same as `page`
+In some presentations this will be the same as `page`.
-`page` | Displayed in the table of contents to the right of the slide title `title` | Displayed in the table of contents to the left of the page number `toc` | Identifies the slide containing the slide containing the table of contents `nested` | Child slides.
-Reveal.js only
+`page` | Displayed in the table of contents to the right of the slide title.
+`title` | Displayed in the table of contents to the left of the page number.
+`toc` | Identifies the slide containing the slide containing the table of contents.
+`nested` | Nested slides.

-## Getting a slide title
+## Bonus!
+Getting a slide title
 Presentable exposes the slideTitle(index) function which returns the title of a slide identified by an index which matches the URL hash corresponding to that slide.

 ```